Statistical Frameworks for Oncology Dose-Finding Designs with Late-Onset Toxicities: A Review: Practical Considerations

-In the existing methods (e.g., \citealp{yuan2018time} and \citealp{guo2019rtpi}), the suspension rule is usually defined based on the number of pending outcomes. \begin{description} [noitemsep,leftmargin=*] \item[Fixed Suspension Rule] Suppose the current dose is $d$.
-If $r_d > C$ for a pre-specified threshold $C$, suspend the enrollment. \end{description} Here, $C$ can be a fixed number (e.g. $C = 3$, \citealp{guo2019rtpi}) or a portion of the total number of patients at the current dose (e.g. $C = N_d / 2$, \citealp{yuan2018time}).
-Alternatively, as in \cite{zhou2019pod}, specifically for the POD designs, the POD \eqref{eq:post_decision} can be directly used to calibrate the suspension and risk trade-off. \begin{description} [noitemsep,leftmargin=*] \item[Probability Suspension Rule] Let $a^* = \argmax_a \Pr(A = a \mid \HH)$.
-If $\Pr(A < a^* \mid \HH) > q_{a^*}$ for a pre-specified threshold $q_{a^*}$, suspend the enrollment. \end{description} Here, $a^*$ is the optimal decision under the 0-1 loss, and $\Pr(A < a^* \mid \HH)$ is the posterior probability that a more conservative decision compared to $a^*$ should be made.
-In other words, if the posterior probability that a more conservative decision than $a^*$ should be made is higher than some threshold $q_{a^*}$, the enrollment is suspended.
+Other types of suspension rules have been considered in the literature.
+For example, \cite{yuan2018time} and \cite{guo2019rtpi} proposed suspension rules based on the number of pending outcomes. \begin{description} [noitemsep,leftmargin=*] \item[Suspension Rule 2 (Fixed Suspension Rule)] Suppose the current dose is $d$.
+If $r_d > C$ for a pre-specified threshold $C$, suspend enrollment. \end{description} Here, $C$ can be a fixed number (e.g. $C = 3$, \citealp{guo2019rtpi}) or a portion of the total number of patients at the current dose (e.g. $C = N_d / 2$, \citealp{yuan2018time}).
+Alternatively, as in \cite{zhou2019pod}, the POD in Equation \eqref{eq:post_decision} can be used to calibrate the trade-off between the reduction of trial suspension and the reduction of patient risk. \begin{description} [noitemsep,leftmargin=*] \item[Suspension Rule 3 (Probability Suspension Rule)] Let $a^*$ denote the dose-assignment decision made by a time-to-event design in the presence of pending outcomes.
+If $\Pr(A < a^* \mid \HH) > q_{a^*}$ for a pre-specified threshold $q_{a^*}$, suspend enrollment. \end{description} Here, $a^*$ can be based on inference about $\bp$ or $A$ for TITE or POD designs, respectively.
+For example, for POD-TPI, $a^* = \argmax_a \Pr(A = a \mid \HH)$.
+If the posterior probability that a more conservative decision than $a^*$ should be made, $\Pr(A < a^* \mid \HH)$, is higher than some threshold $q_{a^*}$, enrollment is suspended.
+The Probability Suspension Rule guarantees that in the presence of pending outcomes, the chance of making an aggressive incompatible decision is upper bounded.
 The threshold $q_{a^*}$ can be different for different $a^*$.

 We note that the speed of the trial is solely determined by the suspension rule, i.e., how many times an eligible patient is turned away.
-If no pending outcome is allowed for making the dose assignment decision ($C = 0$), the time-to-event design becomes a design using complete outcomes.
+If no pending outcome is allowed for making the dose-assignment decision ($C = 0$), the time-to-event design becomes a design using complete outcomes.
 On the other hand, if a trial never suspends, all eligible patients are enrolled and treated immediately, and the trial achieves its optimal speed.
 The Probability Suspension Rule allows a meaningful calibration between trial speed and safety of the design.
 This will be clear later in our numerical examples.